-However, if you’re planning a trip to Europe in 2020, there are maybe a few other things you might wish to do besides visiting monuments, touring museums, partying and savoring the local food.
+However, if you’re planning a trip to Europe in 2020, there are maybe a few other things you might wish to do besides visiting monuments, touring museums, partying, and savoring the local food.
 For instance, how about visiting some of the best flea markets in the world?
-France, the UK, Belgium, the Netherlands, Germany, Italy and Spain are among the most antiques-aware and best flea market friendly locations in the world.
+France, the UK, Belgium, the Netherlands, Germany, Italy, and Spain are among the most antiques-aware and best flea market-friendly locations in the world.

-But enough of logistic for now.
+But enough of logistics for now.

 Enjoy our ranking of what we consider being the Top 15 mega European flea markets you absolutely MUST visit in 2020.
 And don’t hesitate to share your feedback with us in the comments section below, if there’s anything we forgot to include in this flea market listing/ranking or if you want to share your own advice and experience.